Written on: 1 December 2021

 Organisations who pay into the Apprenticeship Levy have access to a ringfenced fund that they can use for apprenticeship training.
 Savvy employers use these funds to grow their team or upskill existing employees, but many will have funds left over.

-These unused levy funds are at risk of expiring, but could be used to help others access apprenticeships.
+These unused levy funds are at risk of expiring after two years.
+Instead, these funds could be used to help other businesses access apprenticeships.

 To share opportunity and maximise the number of apprenticeships funded by the levy, employers can transfer a percentage of their unused Apprenticeship Levy funds to other organisations.